 The bedroom has electrical outlets that are conveniently located near the bed.
 You will need to bring adapters for non-EU plugs, or the hotel can supply one if you forget.

 The buffet items for breakfast and dinner were more than sufficient in variety and quality to create satisfying meals for any tastes.
 The staff was pleasant and efficient.
 They cleared plates and glasses promptly.
-When I asked where I could print my boarding pass, the attendant at the entrance to the lounge volunteered to print it for me.
+When I asked where I could print my boarding pass, the attendant at the lounge entrance volunteered to print it for me.
 Access to the Executive Lounge is available to Marriott Platinum members and above.
 In addition to the member, one guest is allowed for free.
 Additional guests can enter for a charge.

 Fitness Center and Pool